DaoyuanLi2816/CommonLit---Evaluate-Student-Summaries/README.md

 ## Results

-The models achieved competitive performance, resulting in bronze medals for the submissions.
+The models achieved competitive performance, resulting in a bronze medal for the submissions.

 ## Acknowledgments